kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/rest-api.md

 ```

-Here's an example of piping into curl, hitting a pact server running on port
+Here's an example of piping the output to `curl` and hitting a pact server running on port
 8080:

 ```bash